 Enterprise collaboration at its most basic level comes down to how a large organization communicates.
 It includes the various technologies and platforms that individual members of the organization rely on to discuss work, deliver feedback, and cross-pollinate their ideas.
-But it also refers to a company's culture and how your company's values assist or impede the exchange of ideas and information.
+The use of enterprise collaboration software can also reveal a lot about a company's culture and how they assist or impede the exchange of ideas and information.

 In an Inc.com article, Wrike CEO Andrew Filev points out two undeniable benefits of collaboration:

 - By collaborating internally via social tools, wikis, videoconferencing, and more, you increase productivity.

 - By collaborating externally with customers, partners, and vendors via user forums, blog comments, social media, live webinars, conferences, and meetups, you gather feedback that increases innovation.